petosbratok/scada/traffic-light/readme.md

  - TON
  - R_TRIG
  - GEN_PULSE
-The programm is also done in FBD - a visual representation of the original ST code.
-Here's how it looks in motion:
+The programm is also done in FBD - a visual representation of the original ST code. <br> Here's how it looks in motion: <br>

 ![FBD traffic light program](https://i.imgur.com/FhoN83P.png)